-PRIORITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences. nsert below how or partners work you worked in partnership over 2019/20 to tack with. le the above priority, include details of any specific projects perpetrators, vict ims and vulnerable persons.
-Success in this area is - managing our repeat domestic violence work of various internal and external perpetrators, vict - - - oerpetrators, vict stakeholders. ims and vulnerable persons.
-Success in this area is High Harm Team Established Team established with remit for tackling linked to the work of various internal and external Partner to complete.
+PRIORIT IES Priority Domestic Abuse Strategic Assessmen Narrative Reporting of domestic abuse offences has increa positive, one third of victims are repeats and the offences. • - · nsert below h r partners wo ow you worked in partnership over 2019/20 to tackl rk with. e the above priority, include details of any specific projects listrict work st is well as drivi perpetrators, v porting period we have established and staffed a ded reams including Domestic Abuse.
+The High Harm Tear ng operational work linked to DA.
+This includes unders ictims and vulnerable persons.
+Success in this area is l m Sergeant c standing and oordinates work with other partnership agencies managing our repeat domestic violence istrict work st s well as drivi erpetrators, v reams including Domestic Abuse.
+The High Harm Team ng operational work linked to DA.
+This includes unders m Sergeant c standing and oordinates work with other partnership agencies managing our repeat domestic violence listrict work st is well as drivi. perpetrators, v takeholders. reams including Domestic Abuse.
+The High Harm Tearing operational work linked to DA.
+This includes undersictims and vulnerable persons.
+Success in this area is l m Sergeant c standing and oordinates work with other partnership agencies managing our repeat domestic violence district work st as well as drivi reams including Domestic Abuse.
+The High Harm Tear ng operational work linked to DA.
+This includes under ictims and vulnerable persons.
+Success in this area is l m Sergeant c standing and inked to the pordinates work with other partnership agencies managing our repeat domestic violence work of various internal and external listrict work st is well as drivi. perpetrators, v takeholders. reams including Domestic Abuse.
+The High Harm Tearing operational work linked to DA.
+This includes undersictims and vulnerable persons.
+Success in this area is lift High Harm Team Established Team established with remit for tackling m Sergeant c standing and inked to the pordinates work with other partnership agencies managing our repeat domestic violence work of various internal and external Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, incidents is in accordance with HC policy and procedure.
 This has included education linked to High Harm team remit and priorities.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Partnership We have maintained our involvement in key partnership forums in order to support victims; VOG/MARAC/MATAK and liaison with 3 rd party service providers.
 Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) In year impact Insert any relevant data to show trends, decrea ses, increases etc and whether there has been an improvement